splunk/observability-workshop/content/en/imt/detectors/_index.md

 ---
-title: Working with Detectors - Lab Summary
+title: Working with Detectors
-linkTitle: Creating a Detector
+linkTitle: Detectors
-weight: 2
+weight: 5
 ---

 * Create a Detector from one of your charts